-Sufficient information is not currently available to assess the actual impact on the Academy Trust but as the worst case scenario for the scheme as whole is expected to be in the region of be 0.025% no provision has been included within these financial statements.
+Sufficient information is not currently available to assess the actual impact on the Academy Trust as such no provision has been included within these financial statements.

-26. Operating lease commitments
+25. Operating lease commitments

-At 31 August 2021 the Academy had commitments to make future minimum lease payments under non-cancellable operating leases as follows:
+At 31 August 2022 the Academy had commitments to make future minimum lease payments under noncancellable operating leases as follows: